Ghostboosters/ghostboosters/README.md

-# ghostboosters
+# Ghostboosters
-Repository of design elements for GhostBoosters, a Rocket League team
+Repository of design elements for Ghostboosters, a Rocket League community.